HL7/davinci-deqm/source/pages/datax.md

 The Consumer uses the *Collect Data* operation described above to request the relevant data after it is notified.

-{% include img.html img="subscribe-data-steps.jpg" %}
+{% include img.html  img="subscribe-data-steps.jpg"  caption ="Figure 2-7 Subscription Steps"%}

 #### Subscribe for Measure Data
 {:.no_toc}

 The Consumer must first subscribe to the Producer for a notification for a particular measure.
 The Consumer may subsequently unsubscribe to a measure subscription.

-{% include img-narrow.html img="subscribe-data.jpg" caption="Subscription Service" %}
+{% include img-narrow.html img="subscribe-data.jpg" caption="Figure 2-8 Subscription Service" %}

 ##### APIs
 {:.no_toc}